KaranjotSV/Flask/README.md

 ## Flask

-The repository contains a Flask application, with performs **CRUD** operations in MongoDB and MySQL.
+The repository contains a Flask application, which performs **CRUD** operations in MongoDB and MySQL.

 ### Application Execution